 This means that your Tribal Habits platform will continue to collect rich data on the topic and its users, while your LMS can manage enrolments and record completion results.
 It also means that you can update your topics in Tribal Habits without having to create new SCORM links - LMS users always access the topic in your Tribal Habits platform and therefore always access the latest version of your topics.

-What LMSes does Tribal Habits support?
+What LMS does Tribal Habits support?

 Any LMS which supports SCORM 1.2 (which should be every LMS!).